xiaodaigh/TraitWrappers.jl/README.md

 end
 ```

-Now the my traits signature becomes like the below; it is easy to associate the traits with the arguments
+Now the my traits signature becomes like the below; it is easy to associate the traits with the arguments.
+Please note, that the above is dynamic, as it relies on checking if a method exists.
+Dynamic type constructors cannot be compiled away and may lead to inefficient code.
+To address this, one may consider using [Tricks.jl](https://github.com/oxinabox/Tricks.jl)'s `statis_hasmethod` function and note that Tricks.jl only works on Julia >= 1.3.

 ```julia
 function predict(jlts, df)